morenoni/NBA-stats-comparatives-W-RShiny/README.md

 ## Instructions:

-1: Download all the files into the same folder
+1: Download all the files into the same folder.

-2: Open both **.Rmd** files in the same R session.
+2: Open both **.Rmd** files in the same RStudio session.

+3: Ensure your RStudio session is in the same directory than the dowloaded data.

 3: First run the **NBA_App.Rmd** file to handle data cleaning.